wp-plugins/better-bandsintown/readme.txt

 Enter the shortcode [bbit bandname="Lady Gaga"] into a page and it will show all future gigs.

+= How do I switch themes in the shortcode? =

+Enter a theme into the shortcode like this: [bbit bandname="Lady Gaga" theme="dark-transparent"].
+The following themes are supported:

+* dark-transparent
+* light-transparent

 == Screenshots ==

 1. The widget with a dark theme